-Hobart and Darwin are included in the Australian capital city total, and are based on postcode aggregation to ASGS GCCSAs.
+Hobart and Darwin are included in the Australian capital city total, and are based on postcode aggregation to ASGS GCCSAs. n.p.
+Not published.

-The HILDA survey was initiated, and is funded, by the Australian Government through the Department of Social Services (DSS).
-Responsibility for the design and management of the survey rests with the Melbourne Institute of Applied Economic and Social Research (University of Melbourne).
+The HILDA Project was initiated and is funded by the Australian Government Department of Social Services (DSS) and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute).